5 The Uniform Distribution

 Recall: the maximum of \(n\) iid random variables sampled from a pdf \(f_X(x)\) has a sampling distribution given by \[ f_{(n)}(x) = n f_X(x) [ F_X(x) ]^{n-1} \,, \] where \(F_X(x)\) is the associated cdf.

-5.3.1 The Sufficient Statistic for the Domain Parameter of the Pareto Distribution
+5.3.1 Sufficient Statistics for the Pareto Domain Parameter

 5.3.2 MVUE Properties for Uniform Distribution Bounds